Juanescacha/FullStackOpen/README.md

-# Course Full Stack Open
+# Full Stack Open Exercises

-Exercises for the course: Full Stack Open
+Exercises for the course: Full Stack Open.

-using Javascript, React, Node, Express, REST API, Typescript and more technologies by Juanescacha.
+Using Javascript, React, Node, Express, REST API, Typescript and more technologies by Juanescacha.

-My submission for the [Full Stack Open 2022](https://fullstackopen.com/) by the [University of Helsinki's Department of Computer Science](https://www.mooc.fi/en).
+Submission for the [Full Stack Open](https://fullstackopen.com/) by the [University of Helsinki's Department of Computer Science](https://www.mooc.fi/en).

 ## General info